WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

     set to `True`.
 It should include a raw count of the number of results with sensitive textual content or with `mature` set to `True`.
 Not sent for results where the search params would not include sensitive results.
+  - Allows us to measure the saturation of sensitive results for queries that include them.

 ### Frontend

+Each of these are intended for measuring the usage of the feature to which they relate.

-- `SENSITIVE_RESULTS_TOGGLED`
+- `TOGGLE_SENSITIVE_RESULTS`
   - Sent each time the "include sensitive results" setting is toggled.
-Include a prop noting if the setting was being toggled on or off.
+  - Include a prop noting if the setting was being toggled on or off.
-- `SENSITIVE_RESULT_UNBLURRED`
+- `UNBLUR_SENSITIVE_RESULT`
   - Sent each time a result is unblurred.
 This should include a property denoting whether it on the single result or search results page.
+  - Include media ID (in case this proves useful).
-- `SENSITIVE_RESULT_REBLURRED`
+- `REBLUR_SENSITIVE_RESULT`
   - Sent each time a result is reblurred.
 This should include a property denoting whether it on the single result or search results page.
+  - Include media ID (in case this proves useful).
-- `NO_BLUR_TOGGLED`
+- `TOGGLE_DO_NOT_BLUR`
   - Sent each time the "do not blur sensitive results" setting is toggled.
-    Include a prop noting if the setting was being toggled on or off.
+  - Include a prop noting if the setting was being toggled on or off.

 ## Participants and stakeholders